Helena61/-bookshelf/README.md

 ## Prototype Under development

 ### Using Windows 10 and Visual Studio 2019

+1. Using the IDE =  Visual Studio 2019
-Using C#.NET for the prototype - Form-Based.
+2. Using C#.NET for the prototype - Form-Based.
+3. Projekt = Bookshelf.csproj

 ### github-account
 https://github.com/Inkimar/Bookshelf (private-repository for now, ask to join!)